Central station (MTR): Modified Initial System and opening

+The English name of the station was changed to "Central" in 1982.

+The construction contract for the station on the Island line was awarded to the Aoki/Tobishima joint venture.
 Construction for the Island line was carried out in early 1983 and connected the new platforms with the original structure.
 The Island line began servicing Central on 23 May 1986 when it was extended beyond Admiralty to Sheung Wan and the Island line platforms came into service.

+Island line

+The construction contract for the station on the Island line was awarded to the Aoki/Tobishima joint venture.
+Construction for the Island line was carried out in early 1983 and connected the new platforms with the original structure.
+The Island line began servicing Central on 23 May 1986 when it was extended beyond Admiralty to Sheung Wan and the Island line platforms came into service.

 Passageway to Hong Kong station

 One component of the Airport Core Programme between 1991 and 1998 was a railway connecting the new Hong Kong International Airport to the city centre.
-To link Central with the nearby Hong Kong station, the southern terminus of the Tung Chung line and the Airport Express, a passageway was built under Connaught Road to connect the two stations.
+To link Central with the nearby Hong Kong station, the southern terminus of the Tung Chung line and the Airport Express, a passageway was built under Connaught Road Central to connect the two stations.
 The passageway starts at the Pedder Street concourse and was built with a design similar to that of Hong Kong station.
 The passage connects the paid areas of both stations (particularly from Central to the Tung Chung line of Hong Kong station).
 There is no unpaid link (though access to the Airport Express line at Hong Kong station from other lines at Central or vice versa requires an out-of-system transfer as the Airport Express line follows a separate fare scheme from the rest of the MTR system).